aguo921/Tipping-Points/readme.md

 ## Directories

-### Mean-Field Simulations
+### Mean-field Simulations

-This directory includes simulations of the stochastic differential equation $dx=f(x,y)dt+\sigma dW$, where $x$ is the dependent variable and $y$ is a slow-changing bifurcation parameter.
+The `Mean-Field-Simulations` directory includes simulations of the stochastic differential equation $dx=f(x,y)dt+\sigma dW$, where $x$ is the dependent variable and $y$ is a slow-changing bifurcation parameter.

 ### Spatial Simulations

-This directory includes simulations on 2D spatial models.
+The `Spatial-Simulations` directory includes simulations on 2D spatial models.